 The sound is particularly well done, with chiptune music that celebrates its 8-bit heritage perfectly.
 I am usually way over that kind of music after 10 or so repeats, so I was delighted with the amount of granular control over the sound, with multiple slider bars allowing me to mute the overall music but still keep effects and speech.
 The voice work is one of my favorite aspects of the game, with quarterbacks calling out "Omaha!" at the line, coaches exhorting their players to keep the clock running, and more.
 Again, the situational context isn't always perfect here but it's more than I expected from a game like this.

 I can't recommend Legend Bowl highly enough.
 If you were a fan of 8-bit football in general, and the Tecmo Bowl games in particular, you owe it to yourself to pick this one up ASAP.
-The action is good, the Franchise mode is great, and making editing the game to create your favorite teams will keep you up until sunrise.
-Make a power sweep to your favorite digital marketplace to get this one today.
+The action is good, the Franchise mode is great, and editing the game to create your favorite teams will keep you up until sunrise.
+Toss a power sweep to your favorite digital marketplace to get this one today.

 Sign in or become a SUPERJUMP member to join the conversation.